stemey/baucis/README.md

  * POST /api/v1/vegetables &mdash; creates a new document and sends back its ID
  * PUT /api/v1/vegetables &mdash; replace all documents with given new documents
  * DEL /api/v1/vegetables &mdash; delete all documents

+Baucis supports embedding controllers in other controllers, as well as embedding arbitrary routes and middleware.

+    var baucis = require('baucis');

+    var controller = baucis.rest({
+      singular: 'foo'
+    });

+    var subcontroller = baucis.rest({
+      singular: 'bar',
+      publish: false, // don't add routes automatically
+      restrict: function (query) {
+        query.where({ ticket: request.param('ticket') });
+      }
+    });

+    // Embed the subcontroller at /foos/:fooId/bars
+    controller.use('/:fooId/bars', subcontroller);

+    // Embed arbitrary middleware
+    controller.use('/:fooId/qux', function (request, response, next) {
+      // Do something cool…
+      next();
+    });

+Controllers are Express apps, so do whatever you want with them.

+    var controller = baucis.rest({
+      singular: 'robot'
+    });

+    controller.use(express.cookieParser());
+    controller.set('some option name', 'value');
+    controller.listen(3000);

+Baucis uses the power of Express, without getting in its way.
+It's meant to be a way to organize your REST API's Express middleware.

 Requests to the collection (not its members) take standard MongoDB query parameters to filter the documents based on custom criteria.